niolabs/docs/docs/getting-started/locally/add-instance.md

 Once your instance is loaded and available, you can add services and blocks in the same manner as the [cloud instance](/getting-started/in-the-cloud#create-a-service).

-Available blocks can be explored in the [block library](blocks.n.io) where you will find a summary of the block's purpose, a list of its properties, commands, inputs, and outputs, and a link to the block code repository.
+Available nio Blocks can be explored in the nio [Block Library](blocks.n.io) where you will find a summary of the block's purpose, a list of its properties, commands, inputs, and outputs, and a link to the block code repository.